bootstrap-vue/bootstrap-vue/docs/markdown/misc/settings/README.md

 breakpoint names must be defined.
 The breakpoint names **must** match the breakpoint names defined in your custom Bootstrap SCSS.

-### Setting config via individual component plugin imports
+### Setting config via individual component group plugin imports

 When importing individual component plugins, you can specify a config as well (using the same config structure as above.
 You only need to provide configuration to the first component you import, but